 The arrested officers include a detective inspector, detective sergeant and three detective constables.

-Kent Police said they were arrested in Maidstone on Monday over "administrative irregularities in the way prisoners had been dealt" and released on bail.'High standards'
+Kent Police said they were arrested in Maidstone on Monday over "administrative irregularities in the way prisoners had been dealt" and released on bail.

 The matter has been referred to the Independent Police Complaints Commission (IPCC).